simpleis6est/Target-Person-Tracking-System/README.md

 # Title : Target-Person-Tracking-System
 Target Person Tracking System

 In this project, our goal is to integrate face recognition and person tracking, both of which are provided by Openvino.
-If the program detects and identifies a specific individual, the software then checks whether the match rate is 70% or higher in relation to a previously trained target.
-Once this threshold is met (i.e., when the program confirms the person to be recognized), the software draws a square around the person and continues to track them.
-Additionally, we utilized data augmentation to train the program with images of the South Korean actor Wonbin.
+If the programme detects and identifies a specific individual, the software then checks whether the match rate is 70% or higher in relation to a previously trained target.
+Once this threshold is met (i.e., when the programme confirms the person to be recognized), the software draws a square around the person and continues to track them.
+Additionally, we utilized data augmentation to train the programme with images of the South Korean actor Wonbin.

 ### Virtual Enviroment